salahnomad/salahnomad.github.io/content/about/testimonials/the-human-constellation/index.md

 There is a persistent image burned into our collective imagination—the lone digital nomad on a mountain in Bali, sunrise at their back, the world at their feet.
 It's beautiful, yes, but it's a lie.
 The truth is far more human.

 We are not solitary stars adrift in the universe.
 We are constellations—shaped not by solo journeys, but by the luminous encounters that chart our course.
-This is the origin story of Rooted Nomadism, a philosophy forged not in isolation, but in the **sacred geometry of human connection.** It is the story of three celestial bodies in my personal cosmos: a Dutch photographer who became my mirror, a British entrepreneur who built my bridge, and a Moroccan exile who was my anchor.
+This is the origin story of [**Rooted Nomadism**](/about/philosophy/salah-philosophy/), a philosophy forged not in isolation, but in the **sacred geometry of human connection.** It is the story of three celestial bodies in my personal cosmos: a Dutch photographer who became my mirror, a British entrepreneur who built my bridge, and a Moroccan exile who was my anchor.

 ---